aichbauer/react-form-package/README.md

 } from 'react-form-package';
 ```

 If you visit the focus and blur the input now there will be a error message, telling you that this field is required.
 If you type something and select a fruit from the autocompletion you will be able to submit the form.
+If the field was touched and the field is invalid it will use a red border, if the field was touched and the field is valid it will use a green border.

 ```jsx
 <Form